 And what are the spring nail trends 2023 has to offer?
 "Pink is everywhere right now,” muses Juanita Huber-Millet, Townhouse founder and creative director, “across catwalks, beauty products, and now nails.”
 For spring, “expect to see pastel pinks finished off with chrome powder for the ultimate glazed finish.”
 Other popular nail designs for spring include micro-manicures, “from dainty French tip nails to accents of tiny flowers, minimalist shapes, and dots – this is one of the chicest trends that works as a nail design for short nails too.”

-So, whether you're know how to paint your nails like a pro and fancy a DIY session, or you want to indulge in some well-deserved self-care and get your favorite nail technician to do the hard work, our beauty team has curated the hottest spring nail designs for every skin tone, taste and nail shape.
-You're going to want to try them all, but luckily, sping's just getting started!
+So, whether you know how to paint your nails like a pro and fancy a DIY session, or plan on booking your favorite nail technician to do the hard work for you, our beauty team has curated the hottest spring nail designs around.
+Warning: you're going to want to try them all – but luckily, spring’s just getting started!

 Floral spring nail designs

 Florals for spring may not be groundbreaking, but they are beautiful.
 "Floral nails can be created both with gel polish, regular polish, or even by adding fresh flowers," says Iram Shelton, pro nail artist, and Max Factor ambassador.

 "This is a trend we’ll be seeing more and more of– it's so pretty and can look great as a full nail art look or even just as an accent nail."
 Longer-wearing manicures such as gel and shellac will help trickier designs stick around (wondering what are shellac nails?
 Our guide can help with that) Intricate designs will benefit from some extra length, so a builder treatment such as Biab nails or polygel nails might also be a smart idea.